amanchokshi/solshade/paper/paper.md

 # Introduction

-*Solshade* [@solshade] is a Python library for modeling solar illumination over complex terrain using *Digital Elevation Models (DEMs)* and precise *orbital geometry*.
+*Solshade* is a Python library for modeling solar illumination over complex terrain using *Digital Elevation Models (DEMs)* and precise *orbital geometry*.
 It bridges geospatial analysis and astronomical modeling, enabling researchers to quantify how sunlight interacts with landscapes over time.
 Applications include studying permafrost thaw, plant life cycles, snowmelt dynamics, and other solar-driven processes in diverse environments.

 Solshade provides both a *command-line interface (CLI)* and a *Python API*.
 Outputs are written as *GeoTIFFs* for geospatial compatibility, and built-in